RLCS 11 revealed: New regions, prize pool, LAN and format details.

 • Middle East & North Africa (MENA)

 After ten – Season s of the Rocket League Championship Series, the regions of the Middle East and Asia finally get their own leagues and can compete in RLCS 11.
 Perhaps the countries south of the Sahara will also be added in RLCS 12?
-That would be a championship!
+That would be a real world championship!

 The RLCS 11 format

 The RLCS 11 will be split into a fall, winter and spring split.
 In summer the championship will take place.
 Each regional league will start with an Open Qualifier via smash.gg.
-Full details on how to participate are available on the RLCS website.
+Full details on how to participate are available on the official RLCS website.

 • Each split has three regional events and will end with a major.